U.S. hiring accelerates; annual wage growth strongest since 2009

 “The acceleration in average hourly earnings growth punches a hole in the narrative that wage growth remains lackluster,” said Scott Anderson, chief economist at Bank of the West in San Francisco.
 “The Goldilocks view of inflation is being sorely challenged right now.”

-Fed officials on Wednesday expressed optimism that inflation will rise towards the central bank’s target this year.
-Policymakers, who voted to keep interest rates unchanged, described the labour market as having “continued to strengthen,” and economic activity as “rising at a solid rate.”
+Fed officials on Wednesday expressed optimism that inflation will rise toward the central bank’s target this year.
+Policymakers, who voted to keep interest rates unchanged, described the labor market as having “continued to strengthen,” and economic activity as “rising at a solid rate.”

 U.S. financial markets have priced in a rate hike in March.
 Prices for U.S. Treasuries fell, with the yield on the benchmark 10-year note hitting a four-year high as investors worried about high inflation.
 The dollar rose against a basket of currencies on the data while U.S. stocks were trading lower.